 9. Connecting With Religion And Spirituality

 Spirituality helps us to self-introspect thereby helping us improving ourselves to become a version of our own selves, each day.
-Religious texts, stories, and manuscripts were the source of both knowledge and morality, in the ancient times.
+Religious texts, stories, and manuscripts were the source of both knowledge and morality, in ancient times.
 And all this can hardly be seen today.

 10. Personal Attention